 1. Daily Face Wash

 Keep your dog’s face clean.
 If you do have a wrinkly dog, then be diligent about cleaning the folds daily.
 Try to stick to warm water and a soft washcloth whenever possible.
-Frequent use of soaps and scented shampoos can dry out the skin, leading to more irritation.
+Frequent use of soaps and scented shampoos can dry out the skin condition, leading to more irritation.

 If you're on the go, pet wipes come in handy.
 Opt for unscented or hypoallergenic ones whenever possible.
-Fragrances can further irritate your dog's skin.
+Fragrances can further irritate your dog's skin condition.